Here’s How Donald Trump’s Speech At The UN Caused The World To React

 “Trump says the United States will work with those nations that share our values.
 But, unfortunately, the democratic world knows that he doesn’t share their values.
 The values he shares are those of right-wing nationalists in Europe, in Russia, in Israel, and of the dictators of the Middle East.”

-It is little wonder then that despite what he may think, Trump became a “laughingstock” in front of the democratic world on Tuesday — literally — betraying the mistrust and apathy much of the world seems to reserve for him.
+It is possible then that despite what he may think, Trump became a “laughingstock” in front of the democratic world on Tuesday — literally — potentially betraying the mistrust and apathy much of the world seems to reserve for him.